Bond Riverside (London Road Industrial Estate) Regeneration Programme

 The regeneration of the London Road Industrial Estate has been a council aspiration since publication of the 2003 Newbury Vision.
 It has remained a fixed item within all subsequent publications of the Newbury Vision.

 Our previous attempt to bring forward regeneration with a development partner failed due to legal action brought against and fought unsuccessfully by the council between 2015 and 2018.
-You can find out more about this in FAQ's about the project up to 2018 [96kb] and .
+You can find out more about this inand .

 The project was restarted and consultants, Avison Young, were appointed in 2019 to draw up a development brief for the site with residents' views sought on the draft in autumn 2020.
-You can view the consultation documents, feedback and decision on our consultation portal The final , which sets out development options for the site based on a mix of commercial and residential uses, was approved by Executive at a meeting on 19 November 2020.
+The final 19 November 2020., which sets out development options for the site based on a mix of commercial and residential uses, was approved by Executive at a meeting on

 Subsequently, Executive on 17 December 2020 agreed development objectives for the site and appointed specialist consultants to bring it forward.
-During 2021 and early 2022, despite the Covid pandemic, the consultants delivered a high-level Environmental Report to explore concerns raised during the public consultation and carried out soft market testing with potential development partners.
+During 2021 and early 2022, despite the COVID-19 pandemic, the consultants delivered a high-level Environmental Appraisal Report (see below) to explore concerns raised during the public consultation and carried out soft market testing with potential development partners.

 The London Road Industrial Estate has been the subject of many public questions submitted to our Executive.
-These are published as Questions and Answers alongside the minutes for each meeting, which are available through our Executive meetings browser.
+These are published in full as questions and answers alongside the minutes for each meeting, which are available through our Executive meetings browser.

 Who to contact